March 27, 2026

 Any taxpayer (individual, HUF, firm, LLP, company, AOP, or BOI) is eligible to file ITR-U, as long as the filing results in additional tax payable and none of the blocking conditions apply.

-The time limit for filing ITR-U is 48 months from the end of the relevant Assessment Year.
-The table below shows the last date to file ITR-U for recent assessment years:
+The time limit for filing ITR-U is 48 months from the end of the relevant Assessment Year, effective April 1, 2025.
+The table below shows the last date to file ITR-U for each Assessment Year:

 Budget 2025 update: The filing window for ITR-U was extended from 24 months to 48 months, effective April 1, 2025.
 For returns from AY 2025–26 onwards, taxpayers now have four years to self-correct.
 This is one of the most significant changes to the ITR-U framework since its introduction.